micheleantonazzi/ros-gibson-environment/README.md

   git clone https://github.com/husky/husky.git
   ```

 * Download and install Gibson environment from source, following the instruction reported [here](https://github.com/StanfordVL/GibsonEnv).
-Remember to install Gibson using python 2.7, which is the only one compatible with ros melodic
+Remember to install Gibson using python 2.7 if u are using ROS Melodic.

-  Before use *ros_gibson_environment*, please install Gibson, building it from source.
+  **NB:** it is not necessary to configure the *gibson-ros* module contained in Gibson's repository

   Gibson has some issues, you can fix them
   using the following tips:
   * To compile Gibson, go to ```GibsonEnv/gibson/core/channels/CMakeLists.txt``` and add ```add_definitions(-D GLM_ENABLE_EXPERIMENTAL)```
   * Make sure that the version of pygame is 1.9.6
   * To run Gibson install scipy 1.0.0 using the command ```pip install scipy==1.0.0```

-  **NB:** it is not necessary to configure the *gibson-ros* module contained in Gibson's repository

 * The simulated Turtlebot 2 model has been modified, increasing the Kinect height.
 To do this inside Gibson, open the file ```GibsonEnv/gibson/assets/models/turtlebot/turtlebot.urdf``` and search the following tags.